 If you wish to access or correct your personal information, please write to our Privacy Manager at the address noted above.

 We do not charge for receiving a request for access to personal information or for complying with a correction request.
-We do not charge for providing access to personal information.
+Where the information requested is not a straightforward issue and will involve a considerable amount of time then a charge will need to be confirmed for responding to the request for the information.

-In some limited cases, we may need to refuse access to your information, or refuse a request for correction.
+In some limited cases, we may need to refuse access to your information or refuse a request for correction.
 We will advise you as soon as possible after your request if this is the case and the reasons for our refusal.
-If you do not agree with our refusal you may request the decision to be reviewed via our internal complaints handling policy.

 What happens if you want to complain?